Phrogz/DrumSaber/README.md

 * 1MΩ and 10kΩ resistors
 * DC Barrel Jack Adapters - [Male](https://www.sparkfun.com/products/10287) & [Female](https://www.sparkfun.com/products/10288)
 * 5+V power supply
-    * When powered through the barrel jack the Arduino Udo requires a power supply that gives 7.5V ideally, up to 9V or 12V.
-The APA102 light strip should not be fed much more than 5V.
-They way I've chosen to share the power between Arduino and lights with a single power supply works acceptably if the power supply is set to 5.5V.
+    * When powered through the barrel jack the Arduino Uno requires a power supply that gives 7.5V ideally, up to 9V or 12V.
+However, the APA102 light strip should not be fed much more than 5V.
+They way I've chosen to share the power between Arduino and lights with a single power supply works acceptably if the power supply is set to 5.5V or 6V, underpowering the Uno and overpowering the lights, but so far so good.
     * Switching from Arduino Uno to M5 Atom will lower the power requirements back down to a shared 5V.

 ## Connections